Cheaper than on all

 The small village of Morschach, situated on a sunny plateau high above Lake Lucerne, can look back on an eventful tourist history.
 Hardly anyone still knows where and what luxury hotels and tourist leisure facilities stood here a hundred years ago and where kings and high society spent their holidays.
 Unfortunately, almost no traces are visible today.
 Only old photos and postcards document the illustrious history.
 More than 60 years after the demise of its former heyday, Morschach has once again become a popular holiday destination.
 The modern and largest holiday and leisure resort in Switzerland can boast 160,000 overnight stays annually and attracts all generations.
 With four accommodation categories and a leisure park for day guests, there is now something for every budget.

-At the end of the 19th century, the successful Grand Hotel Axenfels (opened in 1869) attracted an illustrious and noble society.
+At the end of the 19th century, the successful Grand Hotel Axenstein (opened in 1869) attracted an illustrious and noble society.
 The feudal hotel offered its guests every conceivable luxury.
-Shortly afterwards, another noble hotel was built, the Palace Axenfels, which opened in 1874 and also benefited from the tourist boom.
-The two hotels offered guests amenities such as tennis courts, a swimming pool and a golf course, which was pure luxury for the time.
-A walkway led to the pleasure garden, today called Waldpark, with its magnificent view of Lake Lucerne and the Alps of Uri.
-Like Queen Victoria, other aristocrats and many other guests from higher society were delighted by the luxurious facilities and this incredibly beautiful place.
+Shortly afterwards, another luxury hotel, the Palace Axenfels, was built, which opened in 1874 and also benefited from the tourist boom.
+The two hotels offered guests amenities such as tennis courts, a swimming pool and a golf course, which was pure luxury at the time.
+A passerelle led to the pleasure garden, now known as the forest park, with its fantastic view of Lake Lucerne and the Uri Alps.
+Like Queen Victoria, other aristocrats and many other guests from high society were delighted by the luxurious facilities and this incredibly beautiful place.

 What is taken for granted today was the absolute non plus ultra back then.
 Showers in the rooms, electric light or a lift were not a matter of course at that time.
 The golf course was one of the first and most beautiful of its time and even a large outdoor swimming pool and tennis courts were among the amenities to pass the time.
 In 1905, a rack railway was built from Brunnen to Morschach and the Axenstein.
 The journey took 15 minutes.
 Operations ceased in 1969 and the railway was demolished.
 The former track and artificial structures can still be seen in places.